 Y1 Curriculum Information

 Both classes have PE on Mondays and Thursdays.
 Children must have a full PE kit.
 Please make sure all items are labelled.
-Please spend time with your children getting them to practice changing their clothes on their own as this will help them when having to change quickly in class.
+Please spend time with your children getting them to practise changing their clothes on their own as this will help them when having to change quickly in class.

 We follow the ‘Come and See’ scheme of work.
 Each topic usually lasts for four weeks.
 We begin each topic by exploring what each topic means to us before moving on to how it relates to religion.
 During the year we also learn about other faiths.
 At OLM we focus on Judaism and Islam.
 This is a brilliant way to teach respect for our community as a whole, regardless of cultures and beliefs.